loreabad6/masters-thesis-geotech/README.md

 1. [BNA score translated into R and SQL, to be applied in European cities](https://loreabad6.github.io/masters-thesis-geotech/BNA-Europe.nb.html).

-2. A [series of scripts](scripts/) that come together into an [R-Markdown report](report/BNA-Report-Template.Rmd) to calculate the BNA score for cities in the UK (England and Wales) and the Netherlands.
+2. A [series of scripts](scripts/) that come together into an [R-Markdown report](report/BNA-Report-Template.Rmd) to calculate the BNA score for cities in the UK (England and Wales) and The Netherlands.

 ##### How to use it?